 It's time to take charge and recognise the telltale signs that your current CRM solution might be holding your business back.

 A CRM is a central place where companies can store customer and prospect data, track interactions, and share information with colleagues.
-If used correctly, a CRM can play a major role in improving employee productivity as well as driving customer success.
+If used correctly, a CRM can play a major role in driving sales growth and increasing efficiencies.

-When it comes to your own CRM platform, you may have identified problems with its functionality, maybe your salespeople aren’t using it, or you’re having trouble reporting on data.
-Or, you may have outgrown your CRM system.
-Perhaps you now need integration with a new software that your current CRM won’t facilitate.
+When it comes to your own B2B CRM platform, you may have identified problems with its functionality, your salespeople aren't using it, or you're having trouble reporting on data.
+Or, you may have outgrown it.
+Perhaps you now need integration with a new software that your current CRM software won't facilitate.

 If any of this sounds familiar, you’re not alone.
-In fact, almost one in five businesses have replaced their CRM so far in 2022.
+In fact, almost one in five businesses replaced their CRM in 2022.

-Here are 7 signs you may need a new B2B CRM solution.
+Here are 7 telltale signs you may need a new B2B CRM solution.